 If a physician prescribes you a certain drug or suggests you have a particular procedure done, you trust them to make the right decisions for your body.
-As a society, we place trust in the highly training medical professionals that help us keep our bodies healthy.
+As a society, we trust the highly trained medical professionals to help us keep our bodies healthy.
 But what happens when your doctor gets it wrong?
 What happens when the drug your physician prescribed was not meant to be taken with another drug you are already on and causes you to fall ill?
-What do you do when you are misdiagnosed, and that misdiagnosis causes you harm?
+What do you do when you are misdiagnosed, and that misdiagnosis causes you permanent harm?
 If these situations sound like yours, you may have a medical malpractice claim.
-In this blog, our Kansas City medical malpractice attorney discusses the information you need to prove your case.

 Understanding Medical Malpractice